 If your bread is not fully stale (as mine was not), you can slice the bread, place it on a baking sheet, and put it in the oven as the oven preheats.
 Let the bread cool before you cut it into cubes (more moisture evaporates as it cools).
 I used one large French loaf for this recipe, which yielded about 10 cups bread cubes.
 Cut the cubes into 1/2-inch cubes.

 Stir the bread cubes into the pot with the vegetables, butter, and herbs.
 Stir well so that the bread absorbs some of that yummy butter.

 Add 1.5 cups vegetable broth to the pot, 1/2 cup at a time, stirring well each time before adding more.
 The bread cubes may break down and crumble a bit as you stir, but that’s okay.
 The bread will not be fully saturated after all the broth is added.
 It will absorb even more moisture as it bakes.

 Coat the inside of a 3-quart casserole dish (about a 9×13-inch) with non-stick spray, then pour the stuffing mixture into the dish.
 Spread it out evenly, then pat it down slightly.
 Cover the dish with foil and bake for 30 minutes in the preheated oven.
 Remove the foil and bake for an additional 15 minutes, or until the top is golden brown and crispy.

-Garnish with any remaining chopped parsley just before serving.
-This recipe makes about 8 cups of Savory Vegetable Stuffing.
+Garnish the Savory Vegetable Stuffing with any remaining chopped parsley just before serving.
+This recipe makes about 8 cups of stuffing.

-Aaaand I’m probably going to end up eating this all myself. #oops
+Aaaand I’m probably going to end up eating this Savory Vegetable Stuffing all myself. #oops